 Us chasing.
 Courtesy of Wil Matthews.

-.
+Personally I was a bit petrified for the first half of the race.
 Its been a long time since I've raced a real crit and I was also pretty nervous after the stupid crash at Snelling.
 Still I got it out of my system eventually.
 So when we decided to get organized it was pretty straightforward to get to the front.

 We made sure to make the break in the road race because chasing is never fun.
 But there were some tactical mistakes made and we only ended up with 7th.
 It was a good win for Ben J-M, very well ridden by Bissell in the last part of the race.